-Knowing how Google is crawling a site is a critical step when optimizing a site.
-That’s why SEO managers need to understand how Google crawls, evaluates, and ranks their website.
-It is key to building a solid SEO strategy.
-There are plenty of levers to pull in the SEO world to understand how Google evaluates and ranks your site but perhaps the most important is a log file analysis.
-Before I get into log file analysis, let me take a minute to explain how Googlebot crawls your site.
+Understanding how and why Google crawls your site is a critical step toward optimizing your site and tapping into the potential organic search holds for your business.
+That’s why SEO managers, and anyone working in the digital field, need a rock solid grasp on how Google crawls, evaluates, and ranks their websites.
+That knowledge is the key to building a solid SEO strategy.
+And, while there are plenty of levers to pull in the SEO world that can help you understand how Google is seeing your site in real time, perhaps the most important is a log file analysis.

-This is where the log file comes in handy.
+This limited budget stress is where the log file comes in handy.

 What is a log file?

-A log file is a file (stored on your web hosting server) that documents events occurring on an operating system (which in this case would be your hosted domain).
-There are different types of log files (error log files, access log files, etc.) but when we run a log file analysis we’re specifically looking at the access log file.
+A log file is a file stored on your web hosting server that documents events occurring on an operating system, which in this case would be your hosted domain.
+There are different types of log files (error log files, access log files, etc.) but when you run a log file analysis you’ll be specifically looking at the access log file.

-All sites should have access logs set up with their web hosting by default but you will need to connect with your hosting service provider to verify if you want to be sure.
+All sites should have access logs set up with their web hosting server by default but you will need to reach out to your hosting service provider to verify if you want to be sure.

 What is a log file analysis?